Many women may not show any symptoms of STDs and may be unaware of the need for treatment.

 - Vaccination: Ask the gynecologist about getting tested for any other STDs and whether human papillomavirus (HPV) vaccination can be suggested.

-- Protection during sex: Use of female condoms and dental dams can provide a certain level of protection.
+- Protection during sex: The use of female condoms and dental dams can provide a certain level of protection.
 It can help to protect both a woman and her partner from STDs.
 Spermicides, birth control pills, and other forms of contraception may protect a woman against pregnancy but not from STDs.

 - Communication: A woman should honestly communicate with the gynecologist and her partner about their sexual history.